Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Introduction

-With respect to the analysis of JCAS in wireless networks, there have been relatively few works.
-In \cite{Ping2018}, a stochastic geometry approach is used to characterize the performance of radar range detection and communication coverage probability using a time multiplexed system in an ad hoc network.
-The authors extend their analysis of this setting in \cite{Ren2020}.
-In the setting of an indoor network, \cite{Ram2022} characterizes the detection performance of a radar system amidst clutter that is time multiplexed with a communication system.
+With respect to the analysis of JCAS in wireless networks within a stochastic geometry framework, there have been relatively few works.
+In \cite{Ping2018}, the authors characterize the performance of radar range detection and communication coverage probability using a time multiplexed system in an ad hoc network.
+Certain aspects of their analysis of this setting are extended in \cite{Ren2020}.
+In the setting of an indoor network, \cite{Ram2022} characterizes the detection performance of a radar system amidst clutter, but without considering interference, that is time multiplexed with a communication system.
 In \cite{Ghozlani2021}, the radar detection performance in a vehicular network employing a shared waveform for communication and sensing is characterized.
 In \cite{Fang2019}, a radar network is considered which leverages sensing waveforms for communication.
 The detection probability is characterized when multiple terminals share information in addition to the communication coverage probability.
-Focusing on exclusively on radar performance, in \cite{Munari2018} a stochastic geometry approach is employed to characterize the impact of network interference on radar detection and false alarm rate in an ad hoc network.
-In a similar vein, the performance of a sensor network to detect blockages is characterized in \cite{Park2018}, also using a stochastic geometry framework.
-Finally, in \cite{Skouroumounis2021} the detection performance of a heterogenous cellular network is considered in which the network access is split between radar and communications functions using a stochastic geometry framework.
+Focusing on exclusively on radar performance, in \cite{Munari2018} the authors characterize the impact of network interference on radar detection and false alarm rate in an ad hoc network.
+In a similar vein, the performance of a sensor network to detect blockages is characterized in \cite{Park2018}.
+Finally, in \cite{Skouroumounis2021} the detection performance of a heterogenous cellular network is considered in which the network access is split between radar and communications functions.
 Performance analysis is conducted for a variety of cooperative methods in which the individual detection hypotheses of multiple receivers are fused according to some hard decision rules.

-In a related but distinct setting from what we consider in this paper, there have been a few stochastic geometry analyses of the performance of localization using uplink signals from UEs in cellular networks.
-This was considered, for instance, in \cite{Olone2018}.
+While these works offer some insight into JCAS performance, they employ somewhat simplified and/or limited models of radar detection and do not address the performance of the parameter estimation problem inherent in radar tracking.
+Indeed, many of these models fail to account directly for the impact of the radar waveform on performance and instead simply study a narrowband SINR model at a specific time slot as a proxy for sensing performance.